jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-47.md

 that had hitherto weakened their resolution disappear.
 The long wait comes to an end, and sudden action finally brings domination.

-This may be exemplified by the emergence and beginnings of the 'Abbasid dynasty.
-The ('Abbasid) Shi'ah remained in Khurasan for ten years or more after the ('Abbasid) propaganda had consolidated and (the 'Abbisids) had gathered for attack.
+This may be exemplified by the emergence and beginnings of the Abbasid dynasty.
+The Abbasid Shi'ah remained in Khurasan for ten years or more after the Abbasid propaganda had consolidated and the Abbisids had gathered for attack.
 Then, their victory materialized, and they gained the upper hand over the Umayyads.

 The same was the case with the 'Alids (Zaydis) in Tabaristan at the time their propaganda appeared among the Daylam.
 They had to wait a long time before they gained domination over that region.

-The 'Alid rule then ended, and the Daylam aspired to rule over Firs and the two 'Irigs.
+The Alid rule then ended, and the Daylam aspired to rule over Firs and the two 'Irigs.
 They waited (patiently) for many years, until they were able to cut off Isfahan and Firs (and take it for themselves).
 Then, they gained domination over the caliph in Baghdad.

 The same was the case with the 'Ubaydid(-Fitimids).

 Their missionary in the Maghrib, Abu 'Abdallah ash-Shi'i, 735 stayed for more than ten years among the Kutimah Berbers waiting to gain victory over the Aghlabids in Ifrigiyah.
 (The 'Ubaydid-Fitimids) then took possession of the Maghrib, and, later on, aspired to become rulers of Egypt.

-They spent about thirty years waiting for their chance, constantly sending armies and fleets against Egypt.
-Support for Egypt's defense against (the 'Ubaydid-Fatimids) came from Baghdad and Syria, by land and by sea.
+They spent about 30 years waiting for their chance, constantly sending armies and fleets against Egypt.

+Support for Egypt's defense against the Ubaydid-Fatimids came from Baghdad and Syria, by land and by sea.
 They took possession of Alexandria, the Fayyum, and Upper Egypt.

 Their propaganda progressed from there to the Hijiz and found a home in Mecca and Medina.

 Then, their general, Jawhar alKitib,736 moved against the (capital) city of Egypt with his armies and took possession of it.
 He uprooted the dynasty of the Banu Tughsh (Ikhshidids) and founded Cairo.
-His caliph, Ma'add al-Mu'izz-li-din- Allih, came to (Cairo) and chose it as his residence.
+His caliph, Ma'add al-Mu'izz-li-din-
+Allih, came to (Cairo) and chose it as his residence.

 This was about sixty years after the ('Ubaydid-Fitimids) had (for the first time) gained domination over Alexandria.
 The same was the case with the Saljuq Turk rulers.
-They gained the upperhand over the Siminids and went beyond Transoxania, but then they had to spend about 30 years waiting to gain the upper hand over the (dynasty of) Ibn
-Sebuktigin in Khurasin 737 After some time, they advanced against Baghdad and took possession of it and of the caliph there.
+They gained the upperhand over the Siminids and went beyond Transoxania, but then they had to spend about 30 years waiting to gain the upper hand over the (dynasty of) Ibn Sebuktigin in Khurasin <!-- 737 --> After some time, they advanced against Baghdad and took possession of it and of the caliph there.

 The same was the case with the Tatars who succeeded the Saljugs.
 They came out of the steppe in 617 [1220/21], but it took them forty years thereafter to